account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 5.Facilities

 5.4 It is desirable that all existing and new permanent mooring sites be provided with minimum facilities as specified below.
 Moorers would expect to pay charges reflecting an accepted fair market value based on the facilities provided and their location in relation to the moorings.
-Moorings should be offered at reduced rates in the underused parts of the system, with the aim of spreading boat movements, reducing congestion and increasing socioeconomic diversity.
+Moorings should be offered at reduced rates in the underused parts of the system, with the aim of spreading boat movements, reducing congestion and increasing socio-economic diversity.

 5.5 In the case of Medium & Large permanent mooring sites, a slipway suitable for launching trailable boats is desirable.
 [Note: The word “slipway” can refer either to small slipways, suitable for launching a trailable boat (e.g. with a 1 in 4 slope) or to larger slipways with a mechanism for pulling a larger boat out of the water for maintenance (which typically are wider and longer and have something like a 1 in 8 slope).
 In the context of this document “slipway” refers to that for launching/pulling out trailable boats, whilst “slipping facilities” refers to that used for carrying out maintenance on boats.]

 5.6 Consideration should be given to the use of sustainable energy sources to provide power for mooring facilities.
 For example, wind or solar power could be utilised for service blocks, particularly if mains services are not available.
-Sustainable rubbish disposal should also be considered, even at small sites, with recycling facilities where possible.

 6. Guidance for Campaigning